Archive: This is the intelligence report from April 3, 2026. View the latest report →

 CRITICAL

-Cocoa FOB prices stabilized at 1,818 FCFA/kg
+Cocoa FOB Price stabilized at 1,818 FCFA/kg on April 2.

 Forward Assessment (48-72h) // HIGH Confidence